 There will be one extra credit offering - a homework-like assignment near the end of the class.
 It can have questions from any topic in class (and may even go slightly beyond).
 The questions will be difficult or cover vital points from the course.
-The value will be ~5% of the total course grade, but it can fluctuate depending on the class average course grades.
+The value will be 15 points, but it can fluctuate depending on the class average course grades.
 Do not bank on the extra credit, e.g., the homework is worth far more.